Panadero1/heightmap-visualizer-vft/zk/README.md

-# Using Heightmap VIsualizer with Zero-k and other Spring RTS games
+# Using Heightmap Visualizer with Zero-k and other Spring RTS games

 ## Slope gradient color rendering